Washington Monument: Flags

+Approximate vesica piscis

+During the 2004 grounds renovation, two partially overlapping large circles were added to the landscaping with the obelisk in their intersection.
+The lens shape formed by such an intersection is called vesica piscis when two same-radius circles overlap, with the center of each lying on the perimeter of the other.

+Visitation

+The Washington Monument attracted enormous crowds before it officially opened.
+For six months after its dedication, 10,041 people climbed the stairs to the top.
+After the elevator that had been used to raise building materials was altered to carry passengers, the number of visitors grew rapidly, and an average of 55,000 people per month were going to the top by 1888, only three years after its completion and dedication.
+The annual visitor count peaked at an average of 1.1 million people between 1979 and 1997.
+From 2005 to 2010, when restrictions were placed on the number of visitors allowed per day, the Washington Monument had an annual average of 631,000 visitors.
+The national memorial was listed on the National Register of Historic Places on October 15, 1966, as with all historic areas administered by the National Park Service (an agency of the U.S. Department of the Interior) at the time.

 Security

 In 2001, a temporary visitor security screening center was added to the east entrance of the Washington Monument in the wake of the September 11 attacks.
 The one-story facility was designed to reduce the ability of a terrorist attack on the interior of the monument, or an attempt to seize and hold it.
-Visitors obtained their timed-entry tickets from the Monument Lodge east of the memorial, and passed through metal detectors and bomb-sniffing sensors prior to entering the monument.
+Visitors obtained their timed-entry tickets from the Monument Lodge east of the memorial and passed through metal detectors and bomb-sniffing sensors prior to entering the monument.
 After exiting the monument, they passed through a turnstile to prevent them from re-entering.
 This facility, a one-story cube of wood around a metal frame, was intended to be temporary until a new screening facility could be designed.